-Name, Address and Age Position Held with the Trust Term of Office and Length of Time Served Principal Occupation During Past Five Years Jeffrey T. Rauman (age 53) 615 E. Michigan Street Milwaukee, WI 53202 President, Chief Executive Officer and Principal Executive Officer Indefinite term; since December 2018.
+Name, Address and Age Position Held with the Trust Term of Office and Length of Time Served Principal Occupation During Past Five Years Jeffrey T. Rauman (age 55) 615 E. Michigan Street Milwaukee, WI 53202 President, Chief Executive Officer and Principal Executive Officer Indefinite term; since December 2018.
 Senior Vice President, Compliance and Administration, U.S. Bank Global Fund Services (February 1996 to present).
-Cheryl L. King (age 60) 615 E. Michigan Street Milwaukee, WI 53202 Vice President, Treasurer and Principal Financial Officer Indefinite term; since December 2007.
+Kevin J. Hayden (age 52) 615 E. Michigan Street Milwaukee, WI 53202 Vice President, Treasurer and Principal Financial Officer Indefinite term; since January 2023.
+Vice President, Compliance and Administration, U.S. Bank Global Fund Services (June 2005 to present).
+Cheryl L. King (age 62) 615 E. Michigan Street Milwaukee, WI 53202 Assistant Treasurer Indefinite term; since January 2023.
 Vice President, Compliance and Administration, U.S. Bank Global Fund Services (October 1998 to present).
-Kevin Hayden (age 50) 615 E. Michigan Street Milwaukee, WI 53202 Assistant Treasurer Indefinite term; since September 2013.
-Vice President, Compliance and Administration, U.S. Bank Global Fund Services (June 2005 to present).
-Richard R. Conner (age 39) 615 E. Michigan Street Milwaukee, WI 53202 Assistant Treasurer Indefinite term; since December 2018.
+Richard R. Conner (age 41) 615 E. Michigan Street Milwaukee, WI 53202 Assistant Treasurer Indefinite term; since December 2018.
 Assistant Vice President, Compliance and Administration, U.S. Bank Global Fund Services (July 2010 to present).
-Michael L. Ceccato (age 64) 615 E. Michigan Street Milwaukee, WI 53202 Vice President, Chief Compliance Officer and AML Officer Indefinite term; since September 2009.
-Senior Vice President, U.S. Bank Global Fund Services and Vice President, U.S. Bank N.A.
-(February 2008 to present).
-Michelle L. Sanville-Seebold (age 49) 615 E. Michigan Street Milwaukee, WI 53202 Deputy Chief Compliance Officer Indefinite term; since September 2021.
-Vice President, U.S. Bank Global Fund Services (August 2014 to present).
-Elaine E. Richards (age 53) 2020 E. Financial Way, Suite 100 Glendora, CA 91741 Vice President and Secretary Indefinite term; since September 2019.
+Joseph R. Kolinsky (age 53) 2020 E. Financial Way, Suite 100 Glendora, CA 91741 Vice President, Chief Compliance Officer and AML Officer Indefinite term; since July 2023.
+Vice President, U.S. Bank Global Fund Services (May 2023 to present); Chief Compliance Officer, Chandler Asset Management, Inc. (2020 to 2022); Director, Corporate Compliance, Pacific Life Insurance Company (2018 to 2019).
+Elaine E. Richards (age 55) 2020 E. Financial Way, Suite 100 Glendora, CA 91741 Vice President and Secretary Indefinite term; since September 2019.
 Senior Vice President, U.S. Bank Global Fund Services (July 2007 to present).
-Ryan M. Charles (age 43) 2020 East Financial Way, Suite 100 Glendora, CA 91741 Assistant Secretary Indefinite term; since January 2022.
-Assistant Vice President, U.S. Bank Global Fund Services (May 2021 to present); Chief Legal Officer and Secretary Davis Selected Advisers, L.P.
-(2004 to 2021).
+Lillian A. Kabakali (age 43) 2020 E. Financial Way, Suite 100 Glendora, CA 91741 Assistant Secretary Indefinite term; since July 2023.
+Vice President, U.S. Bank Global Fund Services (April 2023 to present); Vice President, Compliance, Guggenheim Partners Investment Management Holdings, LLC (April 2019 to April 2023); Senior Associate, Compliance, Guggenheim Partners Investment Management Holdings, LLC (January 2018 to April 2019).

-- The Trustees have designated a mandatory retirement age of 75, such that each Trustee, serving as such on the date he or she reaches the age of 75, shall submit his or her resignation not later than the last day of the calendar year in which his or her 75th birthday occurs ("Retiring Trustee").
-Upon request, the Board may, by vote of a majority of Trustees eligible to vote on such matter, determine whether or not to extend such Retiring Trustee's term and on the length of a one-time extension of up to three additional years. - (1) The Trustees of the Trust who are not "interested persons" of the Trust as defined under the 1940 Act ("Independent Trustees"). - (2) As of October 31, 2021, the Trust was comprised of 36 active portfolios managed by unaffiliated investment advisers.
+^{} The Trustees have designated a mandatory retirement age of 75, such that each Trustee, serving as such on the date he or she reaches the age of 75, shall submit his or her resignation not later than the last day of the calendar year in which his or her 75th birthday occurs ("Retiring Trustee").
+Upon request, the Board may, by vote of a majority of the Trustees eligible to vote on such matter, determine whether or not to extend such Retiring Trustee's term and on the length of a one-time extension of up to three additional years.
+At a meeting held December 7-8, 2022, by vote of the majority of the Trustees (not including Mr. Redwine), Mr. Redwine's term as Trustee was extended for three additional years to expire on December 31, 2025.

+The Trustees of the Trust who are not "interested persons" of the Trust as defined under the 1940 Act ("Independent Trustees")

+As of December 31, 2023, the Trust was comprised of 34 active portfolios managed by unaffiliated investment advisers.
 The term "Fund Complex" applies only to the Fund.
-The Fund does not hold itself out as related to any other series within the Trust for investment purposes, nor does it share the same investment adviser with any other series. - (3) "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended, (that is, "public companies") or other investment companies registered under the 1940 Act.
+The Fund does not hold itself out as related to any other series within the Trust for investment purposes, nor does it share the same investment adviser with any other series.

+(3) "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended, (that is, "public companies") or other investment companies registered under the 1940 Act.